Conlay MRT station

-The Conlay MRT station, or Conlay–Kompleks Kraf station due to sponsorship reasons, is a mass rapid transit (MRT) station in Bukit Bintang subdistrict in central Kuala Lumpur, Malaysia.
-It is one of the stations under the Putrajaya Line.
+The Conlay MRT station, or Conlay–Kompleks Kraf MRT station under the station naming rights programme, is a mass rapid transit (MRT) station in the Bukit Bintang subdistrict of central Kuala Lumpur, Malaysia.
+It is one of the stations on the MRT Putrajaya Line.

-The station had commenced operations on 16 March 2023.
+The station commenced operations on 16 March 2023.

 Station features

 Station location

-The station is located at Jalan Stonor, and is near its namesake Jalan Conlay.
+The station is located on Jalan Stonor and is near its namesake, Jalan Conlay.

-Nearby landmarks include Royale Chulan Hotel, Kompleks Kraf and Rumah Penghulu Abu Seman.
+Nearby landmarks include the Royale Chulan Hotel, Kuala Lumpur Crafts' Complex and Rumah Penghulu Abu Seman.

-Pavilion Kuala Lumpur is a 750 metres walk away, allowing access to Bukit Bintang MRT/Monorail.
+Pavilion Kuala Lumpur is a 750-metre walk away, allowing access to the Bukit Bintang MRT station and Bukit Bintang Monorail station.

 Exits and entrances

-There are a total of 2 entrances for this station.
-Both of the entrances are located at opposite sides of each other, Entrance A at north and Entrance B at south.
+There are two entrances for this station.
+Both of the entrances are located on opposite sides of each other, Entrance A to the north and Entrance B to the south.